Jane Embury, Wrightstyle’s marketing director, explains the origins of the notoriously difficult US fire testing regime.

 Water is not something you usually associate with testing the strength of a glazing system.

-But it’s still being practiced to test the protective level of glazing systems in the United States.
+But it’s still being practiced for fire testing the protective level of glazing systems in the United States.
 Nowadays, it’s called the hose stream test.
 The test, controversial and challenging, is notoriously difficult.

 American test methodology requires, as in Europe and elsewhere, for the glazing system to be subjected to furnace temperatures of over 1750 degrees F, testing the strength of the glass, the protective level of the glazing system, and its overall capability to maintain compartmentation in a fire situation.

 However, immediately after fire exposure, the American testing standard also requires the glazing system, to then be subjected to a high-pressure fire-hose test, aimed directly onto the super-heated steel and glass assembly.